15 Negative Words to Ignore to Be Happy

 So many of you resonated with my blog, (A Daily Routine to Deal with a Cranky Hubby) on living with a critical person, that I thought I should write a little more, since I lived with a very unhappy and critical man for 15 years and received advance studies in the field.

-The truth is we women have been dealing with criticism most of our lives.
+The truth is, we women have been dealing with criticism most of our lives and it can effect our self-esteem.
 We’ve been conditioned to not rock the boat.
 We want to be liked and throughout history a woman’s life depended on it.
 Many of us don’t voice our ideas or pursue our most important work because of our fear of criticism.
 We don’t take risks or speak our truth because we’re afraid of criticism and dependent on praise.
-The truth is, whenever we look outside of ourselves for validation, we’re looking in the wrong place and if we allow anyone to cause us to doubt our ability to succeed, it’s our own fault.
+But whenever we look outside of ourselves for validation, we’re looking in the wrong place and if we allow anyone to cause us to doubt our ability to succeed, it’s our own fault.
 That was the main reason I wrote The Joy of Being Disorganized.
 I wanted women to understand their value in spite of being disorganized.

 Turn a deaf ear to negative words